Mo-AnalyticAce/Data-Analysis-of-Medical-Appointment-/README.md

  ###Doctor Breakdown
 Most Busy Doctors: Doctors D001 and D003 finished the highest number of appointments (6 each).

-Highest Cancellations: Doctor D002 had the most cancelled appointments (8), followed by Doctor D001 (7).
+Highest Cancellations: Doctor D002 had the most cancelled appointments (8), followed by Doctor D001 (7)
-##
-Patients were grouped into meaningful categories: